Underground Power

 Can I have a "green dome" installed early?

-Yes, residents can have a green dome installed before the underground power rollout, if they organise and pay for its installment.
+Yes, residents can have a green dome installed before the underground power rollout, if they organise and pay for its instalment.

 What are the benefits of underground power?